lothbrek/ACMWebWalkthrough/README.md

 * I recommend pinning your console and your text editor to your sidebar for ease of use.

 Great, you're all set up and good to go!

+# Contact Information
+* Join slack channel at memphisacm.slack.com
+* Channel name: #www

+* Matt McCullar: matt@mattmccullar.com
+* Albert: nguyen11@memphis.edu
+* Caleb: cmller25@memphis.edu
+* Armando ammagana@memphis.edu
+* Kevin: kcwllms2@memphis.edu
+* Logan: wlfncher@memphis.edu
+* Ryan: rwickman@memphis.edu
+* Naim: nmhakeem@memphis.edu

+# What we have covered so far

+* Introductions
+* Basic overview of web design
+* Making sure everyone has everything installed
+* Plan: Ruby on Rails and Plain Javascript, some Bootstrap for the CSS to save time.
+Eventually go into React.JS possibly.

+## October 7th, 2016

+* Add a events calender
+* Multiple pages over single page
+* What pages we will make
+* Graphic Designer(Naim) will provide images

+#Style:
+* Header blue
+* light grey/cream background
+* blue footer
+* We'll be going with school colors for this: #00498f (blue), and #b2b3b6 (Light grey)

+### Pages planned
+* Home
+	Banner(Maybe large image of kareem standing over table of people at hackmemphis). memphis.edu/cs/current_students/acm.php Light overview of our acm.
+(Put about info, relevant to memphis acm, love smash)
+* Events
+	This will a simple calender app that is updated by Kareem/designated.
+* (Put on home, contact, and about).
+How to join
+	Go to  DH147 any time.
+Join slack channel.
+Kareem and josh and brandon kevin, irfan

+* Contact us

+* Projects

+### Plans for next session
+* Get pages and controllers for that
+* Grid for pages and responsiveness
+* Basic information
+* A little bit of styling and images

 # Why Rails?